trendct-data/occupation-wages-states/stories/story_IL.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Illinois was among <span class='occ_title_em'>Fiberglass laminators and fabricators</span>.
+The biggest decline for any job category in Illinois was among <span class='occ_title_em'>fiberglass laminators and fabricators</span>.
 In 1999, there were 3,640 employees.
 But by 2014, that figure declined 96.7 percent to 120.

 The jobs that had gained the most employees was mathematicians.
 There were 1,567 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 30 to 500 in Illinois.